 Though aging in place allows you to grow older from the comfort of your own home, it’s not without its challenges.
 One-third of seniors live alone, and many no longer drive, increasing their chances of becoming socially isolated.
 Loneliness poses incredible health risks, like escalated stress levels, high blood pressure, and an increased likelihood of Alzheimer’s in older adults.

 However, seniors hoping to make the most of their golden years at home need not despair.
 Research shows social interaction can provide many benefits, including lowering your risk for mental instability, malnutrition, and cognitive disorders.
-However, thanks to digital technology, there are many ways you can improve your social connections from the comfort of your living room.
+However, thanks to digital technology, there are many ways you can improve your social connections from the comfort of your living room, including online therapy.
 Below are various ways to utilize technology to rectify social isolation.

 Keep in touch via social media

 Although social media may seem like a young man’s game, there is ample room for seniors to experiment with online interactions and applications.
 By making your own social media profiles, you too can connect with far-away family and tap into the mental-health-boosting benefits of an online presence.

 If you’re interested in expanding your horizons and delving into the world of social media, research computers for seniors to find the perfect device for your specific needs and begin your descent into online communication.

 Though it might not be quite the same as meeting in person, video calling your friends and family is the next best thing.
 Video chatting allows you to see and hear your loved ones in real-time, giving you access to live footage of your newest grandchild or friend’s new furry companion.
 Even better, you can easily access video conferencing applications on both smartphones and computers, giving you the option for on-the-go communication.